whitelunarium/pages_fork/hacks/cookie-clicker/cookie-clicker-documentation.md

 > Complete this collaboration notebook with your team of 3!
 (You can share the file on 1 computer if its easier) When completed, submit your notebook file (.ipynb) by attatching it to the same Github Issue as your quiz score screenshot.

-When both completed, submit the link to the issue to the Cookie Clicker chat on slack.
+When both completed, each person must submit the link to their issue to the Cookie Clicker chat on slack.
 If you have any questions, contact **Kush Shah** or **Trevor Vick** on Slack.

 ---